snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

     - [Charge trapping analysis of Al2O3 films deposited by atomic layer deposition using H2O or O3 as oxidant](https://digital.csic.es/bitstream/10261/378620/1/1_2013-jvstb_31_1_01a101-2013_digital_1_.pdf)

 ___

-___

 ## **n-type High-Resistivity Silicon Substrates**
-Rationale: For weak-signal searches (WIMPs, neutrinos), n-type substrates are superior due to their deep depletion, back-illumination, and ultra-low noise.
+For weak-signal searches (WIMPs, neutrinos), n-type substrates are superior due to their deep depletion, back-illumination, and ultra-low noise.
 However, fabrication is more complex and can be costly.

 - n-type substrate enables full depletion with reasonable bias voltages (50-100V) while allowing deep collection depths (200-300 μm)
+  - Fully depleted means that the entire thickness of the silicon substrate is free of mobile charge carriers (electrons and holes), except those generated by an external event (like a photon or particle interaction).
+  - This is achieved by applying a sufficient reverse bias voltage so that the electric field extends from the front surface all the way to the back surface of the device.

 - Float-Zone Silicon Growth?: FZ silicon offers ultra-high purity necessary for low dark current and high sensitivity.
 Lower defect density and better resistivity uniformity.

 ---

 ### **Buried Channel Design**
-Buried Channel (BCCDs) keep charge away from the Si/SiO₂ interface (0.2-0.3 μm below surface), minimizing interaction with surface defects.
-This creates an electric field that confines electrons to the bulk silicon, away from the surface.The buried channel structure (p-type buried channel in high-resistivity silicon) remains essential because:
+Buried Channel (BCCDs) keep charge away from the Si/SiO₂ interface (0.2-0.3 μm below surface), minimizing interaction with surface defects.The buried channel structure (p-type buried channel in high-resistivity silicon) remains essential because:

-1) Signal Processing: It provides the pathway for processing the induced image charges with high efficiency
-2) Noise Reduction: This structure has the advantages of higher transfer efficiency and lower dark current, from reduced surface recombination
+1) Noise Reduction: This structure has the advantages of higher transfer efficiency and lower dark current, from reduced surface recombination
-3) Charge Confinement: The buried channel confines charge in a plane away from the interface, thus avoiding surface states
+2) Charge Confinement: The buried channel confines charge in a plane away from the interface, thus avoiding surface states
-4) Reduces surface recombination, improving charge transfer efficiency
-- Created via phosphorus ion implantation to form an n-doped region within the p-type epitaxial layer[^1][^6].
-- Advantages: Higher charge transfer efficiency (CTE > 0.99999) and reduced surface recombination compared to surface-channel designs[^1][^7].
-- Implant: Phosphorus @ 150 keV (1e16 cm⁻³) to form n-type layer 1.5 μm below surface.
-- Annealing: 900°C, N₂ ambient to activate dopants without oxidizing gates.
-The n-type doped layer creates a buried channel where electrons flow.
-This keeps electrons ~1-2 μm away from the Si-SiO₂ interface, preventing interaction with oxide traps.

-### **Reasoning**
-The n-type layer creates a potential minimum in the silicon bulk.
-Electrons are repelled from the surface by built-in electric fields from doping gradients and positive gate voltages that push electrons deeper into the silicon.
-- Sub-electron Noise: BCCDs achieve 0.068 e⁻ rms/pixel with Skipper readout, enabling single-electron resolution critical for rare-event detection.
-- Cryogenic Compatibility: BCCDs paired with ALD-grown Al₂O₃ passivation reduce dark current to <0.001 e⁻/pixel/hour at -100°C, essential for long-exposure dark matter searches.
-- Radiation-Hardened Architectures: BCCDs using epitaxial silicon (10 kΩ·cm) and hydrogen annealing tolerate displacement damage from neutron/γ-ray backgrounds in underground labs.

-- Advantages: Higher charge transfer efficiency (CTE > 0.99999) and reduced surface recombination compared to surface-channel designs[^1][^7].

 ## **Channel Doping**
 p-channel CCDs on n-type substrates show superior radiation tolerance compared to conventional n-channel devices